Symmetry for Class 6

-Symmetry and Practical Geometry is a concept that resonates throughout the natural world, art, mathematics and our daily lives.
+Symmetry is a concept that resonates throughout the natural world, art, mathematics and our daily lives.
 In this chapter, we will explore the fascinating concept of symmetry, its various forms and its significance across different domains.

 • Symmetry